Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Permutation Delay

-In this section we present a novel topological data analysis (TDA) based approach for finding the noise floor in the Fourier spectrum.
-Specifically, we show how the $0$-dimensional sublevel persistence, a tool from TDA discussed in Section~\ref{sec:tda_overview}, can be used to find the lifetime of the maxima and minima in a signal.
-We describe a fast and simple algorithm (Algorithm~\ref{alg:0dpers}) for computing the lifetimes using the peaks and valleys of the signal.
-We then separate the noise lifetimes from significant lifetimes through the use of the modified $z$-score, which allows us to find the noise floor and frequency cutoff.
-This frequency cutoff will later be used to find an embedding delay $\tau$ for PE.
-The process for finding the cutoff frequency is summarized in Fig.~\ref{fig: 0d_procedure}.
-The following paragraphs give an overview of the modified $z$-score and the threshold and cutoff analysis.
+In this section we present a novel TDA based approach for finding the noise floor in the Fourier spectrum for selecting the maximum significant frequency $f_{\max}$ to be used for selecting $\tau$ for PE through Eq.~\eqref{eq:fs_fmax}.
+Specifically, we show how the $0$-dimensional sublevel set persistence, a tool from TDA discussed in Section~\ref{sec:tda_overview}, can be used to find the significant lifetimes and the associated frequencies in the frequency spectrum.
+Although it would be ideal to separate the significant lifetimes based on propagating the FFT of a random process into the persistence space, this task is not trivial.
+There have been studies on pushing forward probability distributions into the persistence domain~\cite{adler2010persistent,Adler2014,Kahle2013}, but it is difficult to obtain a theoretical cutoff value in persistence space; therefore, we instead separate the noise lifetimes from significant lifetimes through the use of the modified $z$-score.
+This separation allows us to find the noise floor and the maximum significant frequency via a cutoff.
+This process for finding the cutoff and associated maximum frequency is illustrated in Fig.~\ref{fig: 0d_procedure}.
+The following paragraphs give an overview of the modified $z$-score and cutoff analysis.

 \paragraph{Modified $z$-score}